Ermlab/pl-sentiment-analysis/README.md

 # API for Polish sentiment analysis using Keras and Word2vec

 Sentiment analysis is a natural language processing (NLP) problem where text is understood and the underlying intent is predicted.

 I will show you how you can predict the sentiment of Polish language texts as either positive, neutral or negative in Python using the Keras Deep Learning library and Google Word2vec.

+Check Our blog post [Polish sentiment analysis using Keras and Word2vec](https://ermlab.com/en/blog/nlp/polish-sentiment-analysis-using-keras-and-word2vec/)

 ## Getting started

 First of all you need to make sure you have installed Python 3.6.
 For that purpose we recommend Anaconda, it has all the necessary libraries except:
 * scikit-learn 0.19.1
 * Pandas 0.22.0
 * NumPy 1.14.0